 Using Egg Whites

 Remember that egg whites and calling for egg whites is to keep your batter – either sweet or savory – to rise and hold.
 Do not mix or be heavy-handed with your egg whites.
 The term “fold” is often used in recipes which means you will pour your egg whites to the side of the mixture you are adding them to and gently turn in from the sides — pushing down and pulling up whilst turning your bowl.
 Fold in from the sides.
-If you overmix your batter, your egg whites will deflate as will your spirit when you realize your cake looks more like a flat cookie than a handsome and tall creation.
+If you over-mix your batter, your egg whites will deflate.
 Remember to be slow and careful when folding.

 Never add any batter directly into egg whites.
 It is just the opposite.
 Egg whites must always be added into your batter to ensure they do not deflate.

-Store cheese in the refrigerator and remove the store-bought packaging and keep it wrapped tightly in plastic, away from air.
+Store cheese in the refrigerator and remove the store-bought packaging and keep it wrapped tightly in paper, away from air – hard and semi-soft cheese.
 Cheese is resilient and can last for weeks; should mold begin to form, simply cut it off – do not discard cheese.
-Before melting cheese, bring the cheese up to room temperature (appx 1-2 hrs).
+Before melting cheese and serving cheese for company, bring the cheese up to room temperature (appx 2 hrs).

 If you would like to substitute sugar for honey, a tip is to replace half the sugar that the recipe calls for with honey.
 For example, 1 cup sugar would be 1/2 cup honey since honey is higher in sugars than actual sugar.
 Store honey in a cool, dark place.
 Should crystals form, place the jar in a warm cup of water — do not bring to a boil as the heat would break down the health benefits of natural honey.
-Always buy honey from a local provider and avoid store-bought honey at all costs.
+Try to locate and buy honey from a local provider.

 Create clarified butter by placing unsalted butter into a sauce pan and over low heat.
 As it begins to separate, avoid stirring as you are waiting for the butter to split.
 Once you begin to see the foam form and separate from the butter, skim off and discard.
 Which floated to the bottom of the pan is your clarified butter.

 Herbs and spices should be stored in a cool, humid-free, and dark place in your pantry.
 Their shelf life is up to a year and following should be discarded as their flavor will loosen.
-Do not store near a stove, although this might seem tempting and logical.
-Keep away from heat and the fridge is also not an option.
+Do not store near a stove.
+Keep away from both extreme heats and cools.
 If possible, try to use a grinder for fresh taste or mortar and pestle for fresh grinding.
-With pepper, if your recipe is light in color, substitute black pepper for white pepper, etc. Reminder to hold back with over-spicing as you cannot “un-spice” a dish.
-You can troubleshoot by adding more ingredients or fresh lemon juice but build flavor and exercise restraint.
+With pepper, if your recipe is light in color, substitute black pepper for white pepper.

 - Add EVOO and spices to an almost empty mustard jar and make your own salad dressing.
 Reminder that the EVOO should have a 3:1 ratio — 3 parts oil 1 part vinegar, for example.

 - To hard boil an egg, place eggs in a sauce pan in cold water and apply to heat.
 Bring the eggs to a boil and reduce to heat to low.
-After 9 minutes, remove from heat and run under a cold faucet and let rest in cool water
+After 11 minutes for a large egg, remove from heat and run under a cold faucet and let rest in cool water.

-- Keep your meats stored in your fridge on the lowest level to prevent food contamination and bacteria growth from any raw juices, etc
+- Keep your meats stored in your fridge on the lowest level to prevent food contamination and bacteria growth from any raw juices.

 - If boiling meats, like chicken, save the water to make future stock by adding onion or shallot, carrots, and celery/celery leaves, bay leaf, salt & pepper.
-Freeze stock or use immediately
+Freeze stock or use within 2 days.

 - To brown vegetables or meat requires not overcrowding your pan.
-If you must saute in batches to achieve this, than you will have to allow for that time if brownness is desired
+Sauté in batches, if necessary.

-- If serving warm food, serve on a warm plate.
-Cold plates only distract and take away from a hard-cooked warm meal
+- If serving warm food, try to go the extra mile by serving on a warm plate.
+Cold plates only distract and take away from a hard-cooked warm meal.

-- Add a lemon or discarded lemon bits to your dishwasher to keep a fresh smell – don’t toss your lemons after using but put them to work for you
+- Add a lemon or discarded lemon bits to your dishwasher to keep a fresh smell.

-- Learn how to truss: an important skill with poultry and presentation/flavor in the cavity
+- Learn how to truss: an important skill with poultry and presentation while keeping flavor inside the cavity.